RohitAmdahl/cross-course-project-RohitAmdahl/README.md

 ![Home](https://user-images.githubusercontent.com/91061651/193788678-87a6816e-145c-4b95-ad2d-e8fe7e4609c8.jpg)

 ## Description
-This is my first website. we got task from school to design a website.
-An online shop selling men's and women’s rain jackets.They are designed for a range of different outdoor activities that enriches people's lives.i focus on mostly raniy jacket and winter jackets thought process that i live here in Norway, so i decided to make a website for Norwegians. in just a imagination,  and design of the jacket so i edit the pictures in photoshop. and edit my picture in photoshop downloaded from unsplash.
+I gathered design inspiration from pictures, created an inspiration board, and developed personas.
+I installed Hotjar for insights, and designed layouts and wireframes, progressing from low to high fidelity and prototypes.
+I implemented the designs into WordPress, set up products, made API calls, and conducted usability tests for a better user experience.
+Ensured responsiveness for the website.

-## logo and slogen
+## logo and slogan
-We got logo and slogen, but since this website is going to design by me so i just thought to do as i like to do. i edit and give new design in PHOTOSHOP and change the Slogen
+We got a logo and slogan, but since this website is going to be designed by me so I just thought to do as I like to do. i edited and gave new design in PHOTOSHOP and changed the Slogan
 Slogen is on the pages it says Choose your style.

-## design process to end end . these steps i have taken.
+## design process to end end. these steps I have taken.
-- Designing and geting inspiration from pictures.
+- Designing and getting inspiration from pictures.
 - Made inspiration board.
 - Made parsona.
 - Install Hotjar.
 - Designing layout/ wireframes.
-- Low fidelity and high fidelity and protype.
+- Low fidelity and high fidelity and prototype.
-- Created wordpress, products.
+- Created WordPress, products.
-- Made en API call.
+- Made an API call.
 - Performing usability tests to improve user experience.
 - Responsive website.